Sammich10/cs330_project/README.md

 the unlock sequence again does not do anything.
 Similarly, when the "lock" sequence is detected, the system checks the state to see if it is unlocked, and if it is it will change the 'state' variable back to 0 and print out "Locked!".

+I don't have any 'unit tests' because I didn't feel there was any particular 'units' within the program to be tested.
+It's very simple and the only testing
+I found neccesary was just testing it out once it was done.
+There is some extra code that can be seen when you compile the source code with the DEBUG flag, and I didn't see any other effective ways of testing.

 ## How-to (lockbreaker.o)
 After compiling the source code with 'make', run './lockbreaker.o' in the terminal with an integer argument.
 For example, './lockbreaker.o 25'